-We are a biopharmaceutical company focused on discovering and developing novel, potentially life-changing medicines based on scientific understanding of key biological pathways underlying retinal diseases, cancer and liver and metabolic diseases.
+We are a biopharmaceutical company focused on discovering and developing novel, potentially life-changing medicines based on scientific understanding of key biological pathways underlying cancer, retinal diseases and liver and metabolic diseases.
 These diseases represent a significant burden for patients and healthcare systems and, in some cases, are leading causes of morbidity and mortality.
-Since the commencement of our operations in 2008, we have generated a robust portfolio of product candidates ranging from early discovery to Phase 2b development.
-Currently, we have seven programs in active development, including four in Phase 2 or 2b studies, across three therapeutic areas: cancer, retinal diseases and liver and metabolic diseases.
+Since the commencement of our operations in 2008, we have generated a portfolio of product candidates ranging from early discovery to Phase 2b development.
+Currently, we have seven programs in clinical development, including four Phase 2 or 2b studies, including the recently completed NGM621 CATALINA trial, across three therapeutic areas: cancer, retinal diseases and liver and metabolic diseases.
 Our biology-centric drug discovery approach aims to seamlessly integrate interrogation of complex disease-associated biology and protein engineering expertise to unlock proprietary insights that are leveraged to generate promising product candidates and enable their rapid advancement into proof-of-concept studies.
 As explorers on the frontier of life-changing science, we aspire to operate one of the most productive research and development engines in the biopharmaceutical industry.
-All therapeutic candidates in our pipeline have been generated by our in-house therapeutic area-agnostic discovery engine, led by biology and motivated by unmet patient need.
+All therapeutic candidates in our pipeline have been generated by our in-house discovery engine led by biology and motivated by unmet patient need.